-At Questline, we send a lot of emails on behalf of our utility clients.
-Our team of account managers are always answering client questions about email best practices and the best way to get the utility’s message to their customers.
-With the internet full of information, sometimes marketers end up finding contradicting information – and that can lead to a lot of confusion.
-Today, we’re going to answer a few of the most asked questions and debunk common myths of email marketing.
+At Questline, we send a lot of emails on behalf of our energy utility clients.
+And our client success team fields a lot of questions about email best practices and the best way to get an energy company’s message to their customers.
+The internet is full of contradictory information — and that can lead to a lot of confusion.
+Let’s answer a few of the most asked questions and debunk the most common email marketing myths.

-Spam words always cause your email to get filtered
+Myth 1: Spam words always get your email filtered

-Your email meets all the requirements of CAN-SPAM, so it will go straight to your customers’ inboxes.
+Your email meets all the requirements of CAN-SPAM, so it will go straight to your customers’ inboxes, right?
 Not so fast!
-As mentioned above, many email inbox providers are using algorithms to determine if an email is spam.
-Just because your email meets CAN-SPAM requirements, it does not guarantee a free ride to the inbox.
+As mentioned above, many email providers are using algorithms to determine if an email is spam.

-There is a perfect day and time to send my emails
+Myth 3: There is a perfect day and time to send emails

 How do you figure this out?
 When tracking your metrics, include the day and time you sent the email.
 Then, evaluate the days of the week and times of day where you see high engagement.
 Don’t forget to also look at the type and topic of communication.
-Maybe your audience prefers to read email newsletters on a different day than when they are likely to sign up for text alerts.
+Maybe your audience prefers to read email newsletters on a different day than when they engage with promotional messages.

-We’ve already written a whole blog post on this subject, but it’s worth reiterating.
-A good list is about the quality of your recipients.
-Every year, you lose a portion of your lists to abandoned or changed email addresses as a result of new jobs or new internet providers.
+Email facts: A good email list is about the quality of your recipients.
+Every year, you lose a number of subscribers to abandoned or changed email addresses as a result of new jobs or new internet providers.
 Sending to these abandoned and inactive email addresses negatively impacts deliverability to your valid email addresses by hurting your sender reputation.

-Remember the algorithms determining deliverability mentioned above?
+Remember those algorithms that determine deliverability?
 Sending to a large number of inactive subscribers can hurt your sender reputation, ultimately harming the chances of delivering your message.
 Doing a re-engagement campaign for all inactive subscribers will help you clean up your list.
 You may lose a portion of your list, but the quality will improve and you will start seeing better results.

-Many of these myths come down to knowing your email audience.
+Many of these email marketing myths come down to knowing your email audience.
 Make sure you are testing, tracking and analyzing what you find.
 Most importantly, keep the questions coming!
 We’re happy to help.